noahgibbs/madscience/README.md

     # Add your credentials to the Digital Ocean file
     vi ~/.deploy_credentials/digital_ocean.json
     vagrant up --provision --provider=digital_ocean
-    vagrant push digital_ocean

     # ONLY when ready to destroy your (real, on Digital Ocean) VM
     vagrant destroy --force

-Providers for AWS and Linode coming soon, and they'll work exactly the same way.
+AWS already works, and a provider for Linode is coming soon.
+They work exactly the same way.
 You'll just replace "digital_ocean" with "aws" or "linode" above.
+You'll also need to edit their JSON files to add credentials, choose instance types and otherwise do provider-specific configuration.

 ## Why Is This Different?